brotkrueml/codehighlight/Documentation/Configuration/Index.rst

 :guilabel:`Code Highlight`.

 .. figure:: /Images/Configuration/site-configuration.png
-   :alt: Site Configuration
+   :alt: Site configuration

-   Site Configuration
+   Site configuration

 .. _configuration-theme:

-CSS File for Theme
+CSS file for theme
 ------------------

 In the value picker you have the choice between several themes for using on a